An amazing green sand beach on the Big Island

 If you don’t want to hike, take a casual taxi

-Starting point to the green sand beach hike at Papakolea Beach
+Starting point to the green sand beach on the Big Island at Papakolea

 The hike to the beach takes about a two- and one-half miles in each direction on the coastline and is only one of four green sand beaches in the world.
 The rugged terrain and coastline are untouched and scenic with beautiful native wildflowers blooming against black lava rock.